weserv/docs/docs/adjustment.md

 ## Gamma <Badge type="info" text="&gam=" />

-Adjusts the image gamma.
+Apply a gamma correction.
 Use values between `1.0` and `3.0`.
-The default value is `2.2`, a suitable approximation for sRGB images.
+If no value is provided (`&gam`) or the value is outside this range, it defaults to `2.2`, which is a suitable approximation for sRGB images.

 ::: code-group